This article is a one stop shop for your WordPress HTML codes. Here’s the list of WordPress HTML tags and codes most commonly used to create content.

 This guide is valid both for the self-hosted and the hosted version of WordPress.
 See the difference between WordPress.com or WordPress.org.

 WordPress 5.0 with the new Gutenberg editor released in December 2018 has dramatically improved and eased the way you work with HTML tags within your blog posts and pages.

 How do you display HTML code in the Gutenberg edited posts?
 You simply add the “Code” block and type your code.
 It will show the code to your visitors.

 How do you edit your Gutenberg posts using HTML?
 You simply click on “Edit as HTML” in the options menu of the particular block you’d like to edit.

 You can also add the “Classic” block or the “Classic Editor” plugin to have the former WYSIWYG editor that I describe further down in this post.

-What’s the difference between WordPress Visual and Text editors?
+Classic Editor: What’s the difference between Visual and Text?

 So how do you get to the HTML text editor?
 In your WordPress admin post or page writing section, click on the “Text” tab.
 It’s in the text editor that you add and edit all your HTML tags.

 How to add HTML code to a WordPress post or page?

 You can simply write or paste any HTML code directly in your WordPress “Text” editor.
 Try it with any of the most commonly used tags from my list below.